 Any individual responsible for completion of the employer portion of this form should be familiar with the I-9 process and is responsible for ensuring the form is completed prior to, or no later than, the employee's first work day.
 A user guide is available for your reference.

 Access to the Electronic I-9 Verification System

-William & Mary requires that employees who will be verifying I-9s watch a video before requesting access to E-Verify, the electronic I-9 verification system.
-The video and request are contained in Cornerstone.
+William & Mary requires that employees who will be verifying I-9s to complete training before requesting access to E-Verify, the electronic I-9 verification system.
+The training and requests are contained in Cornerstone.
 Log in with your W&M ID and password.
 In the search box, type "I9" with no hyphen.

 In order for the items to appear on your transcript, you must "request" them.
 You can view the materials by viewing the training details and clicking on the hyperlink in the resources section.

 Deadlines for Completion of the I-9

 W&M requires the employee to complete Section 1 of the I-9 no later than the first day of work.
 The employee has to present original documents to prove identity and authorization to work in the United States.
 If the prospective employee does not bring documents needed to complete the I-9 verification process by the first day of work, the person cannot begin work and cannot be put on payroll.